flucto-gmbh/motion-sensor-box/doc/system-setup.md

 Power is managed by the [strompi3](https://strompi.joy-it.net/strompi-family), an embedded USV.
 The strompi3 needs to be put into "serialless mode" to prevent serial communication breakdown of the pi with the LoRa board.
 To do so, use the config script: `lib/strompi3/Python-Scripts/Config Scripts only main Version/V1.72/Config Script ohne GUI/strompi_config.py`

+The Serialless jumper on the strompi only controls whether signals will be put through to pin 21 on the pi, needed for communication with the strompi with serialless mode active.
+It needs to be put in the "on" position.